10 Ways to Boost Student Morale

 3. Get Interactive

 Think of ways to get students involved in what they are learning.
-If you’re studying a historical event, have students act it out.
+If you’re studying an historical event, have students act it out.
 Some popular activities include: The Oregon Trail and Student Government.

 4. Focus on Interests

 Students are more likely to pay attention if what they are learning interests them.
-Try to tie the lessons into your students’ interests or assign projects that relate to their interests.
+Try to tie the lessons into contemporary students’ interests or assign projects that relate to their individual interests.

-Keep students going through class by asking them to set a small, achievable goal at the beginning of each lesson.
+Keep students going through each school day by asking them to set a small, achievable goal at the beginning of each lesson.
 The students can share their goals with others or keep them private if they prefer.

 6. Offer Extra Credit

 Some students love the sound of extra credit.
-Offer the chance to earn a few extra points on a test or essay by asking a particularly challenging questions.
-If the students get the answer, they get a bonus.
+Offer the chance to earn a few extra points on a test or essay by asking a particularly challenging question.
+If the students answer correctly, they get a bonus.
 If they don’t, it doesn’t hurt their score.

 7. Ask Students How They Are Doing